bposzewiecka/PhaseDancerSimulator/README.md

        reference: 'hg38'
 ```

-### Step 4: Copy the reference genomes used for simulation(s) to appropiate ditectory (or create symbolic link to it)
+### Step 4: Copying the reference genomes used for simulation(s) to appropriate directory

-Reference genomes used for sinmulations should be placed in the *data/refs* directory.
-Fasta file shoud have *.fa* extension.
+Reference genomes used for simulations should be placed in the *data/refs* directory.
+Symbolic links to reference genomes can be also used.
+Fasta file or symbolic link to it should have *.fa* extension.

-The following command can be exectued to download hg38 build of the human genome.
+The following command can be executed to download hg38 build of the human genome.

 ```
 mkdir -p data/refs